SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 [task-description]
 # Description

-A palindrome is a number which reads the same **backward** as **forward**, such as 323 or 1001.
+A palindrome is a number which **reads the same backward as forward**, such as 323 or 1001.

-Write a function which receives an **array of positive integer** and checks if each integer is a palindrome or not.
+Write a function which receives an array of positive integers and checks if each integer is a palindrome or not.

 # Example
 | **Input** | **Output** |